RECOVER: Toward Requirements Generation from Stakeholders' Conversations: Analysis of the Results

 Additionally, a manual evaluation of the lists of requirements revealed that while the requirements captured by both experts and \textsc{RECOVER} generally encapsulated the same aspects of the conversation, there were notable differences in their structure and organization.
 The experts tended to organize their requirements around user roles and associated functionalities, addressing various aspects such as user interaction within the system.
 These requirements were detailed and segmented into specific sections based on the actors involved, providing a clear outline of user responsibilities and interactions.
 In contrast, the requirements generated by \textsc{RECOVER} were structured more around specific features and processes rather than user roles.
 The list was segmented by functional areas, with a strong emphasis on financial aspects and less focus on user experience.
 The structure was more modular, centering on discrete functionalities within the system.
-For example, let consider the following requirement elicited by Expert \#1:

-\begin{quote} \emph{``The system must allow the IFA representative to schedule and reschedule games, with an interface for scheduling and ensuring notifications for changes.''} \end{quote}

-As shown, the requirement explicitly refers to the user who must be supported.
+For example, consider the following requirement elicited by Expert \#1: \emph{``The system must allow the IFA representative to schedule and reschedule games, with an interface for scheduling and ensuring notifications for changes.''} As shown, the requirement explicitly refers to the user who must be supported.
 On the contrary, \textsc{RECOVER} expressed the same requirement in terms of the features the system should provide.
-In particular:
+In particular: \emph{``The system must have a scheduling portal to manage team schedules and events.''}